jellyfin/jellyfin-vue/README.md

 # install dependencies
 $ yarn install

-# serve with hot reload at localhost:3000
+# server with hot reload at localhost:3000
 $ yarn dev

-# server with hot reload and server-side rendering at localhost:3000
+# serve with hot reload in static mode at localhost:3000
+$ yarn dev:static

+# build for production and launch server
+$ yarn build
-$ yarn dev:ssr
+$ yarn start

-# build for production
+# build for production in static mode
 # you will need a web server to host the client
-$ yarn build

-# build for production with server-side rendering and launch server
-$ yarn build:ssr
-$ yarn start:ssr
+$ yarn build:static

 ```